rcardin/rcardin.github.io/_posts/2017-01-31-implementing-time-series-in-mongodb.markdown

 **Why this?
 Why that?**<br/>
 So far so good.
 Now, the question is: why do we use this complex document schema?
 Which are the pro and cons?

-First of all, if we model our event using an 1:1 approach with respect to the documents we would end up with one document per event.
+First of all, if we model our events using an 1:1 approach with respect to the documents we would end up with one document per event.

 {% highlight javascript %}